33nano/33nano/README.md

  6, **Does PKN watch anime?**
  - He used to, but eventually moved on to exlusively reading Manga, later abandoning Manga for Manhwa.

-7. **What OS does PKN Use?
+7. **What OS does PKN Use?**
 - After abandoning windows and MacOS he distrohopped countless times and settled on [Artix Linux](https://artixlinux.org/).

 8. **Whats is PKN's game engine of choice?**
 - [Godot](https://godotengine.org/) for the win.
-Aside from creating games, it great for creating animations as well.
+Aside from creating games, its great for creating animations as well.

 9. **What was PKN's dream when growing up?**
 - He wanted to become an animator, but later realized that dreams dont come true, decisions do.
 He eventually dabbled in animation only to find out that he didn't like it and moved on to something else.